Library of Congress

 Praised as the "Hero of Olustee" for his leadership during the battle, Colquitt continued his service during 1864-1865 with Lee's army in Virginia.
 Late in the war, Colquitt and his brigade were transferred to North Carolina, where they surrendered in 1865.
 In the post-Reconstruction years Colquitt served as governor of Georgia and then as a United States Senator.

 Unfortunately for students of the Civil War, Confederate memoirs, reminiscences and regimental histories were written in far fewer numbers than similar Union works.
-Thus the history of many Confederate regiments is not as complete as for U.S. units.
+Thus the history of many Confederate regiments is not as complete as for U.S. Federal units.

 The history of the different regiments comprising Colquitt's Brigade has already been largely traced through their commander's exploits.
 All of the regiments were organized in Georgia during the first year of the war.
 The Sixth was mustered in service at Atlanta, the Nineteenth and Twenty-third at Camp McDonald at Big Shanty, and the Twenty-eighth at Camp Stephens, near Griffin.
 After initial training in Georgia, the regiments were transported to Virginia.
 Here they joined the Confederate army that would gain fame as the Army of Northern Virginia, and participated in all the major campaigns of that force through Chancellorsville.